KarMiles/kingdom-for-a-word/README.md

     <img src="docs/user-story-testing/testing-user-stories-feedback-end.jpg">
 </details>

-4. **End user goal:** As a Visitor I want to be able to access the game on various kinds of devices. **Owner goal:**  As the site Owner I want to maintain customer engagement in various kinds of situations, when stationary (pc screen) or on the move (tablets and smartphones). **Acceptance criteria:** Site utilizes mechanisms of responsive desing.
+4. **End user goal:** As a Visitor I want to be able to access the game on various kinds of devices. **Owner goal:**  As the site Owner I want to maintain customer engagement in various kinds of situations, when stationary (pc screen) or on the move (tablets and smartphones). **Acceptance criteria:** Site utilizes mechanisms of responsive design.

 | Feature                               | Action                                                                                                                                                                    | Expected result                                        | Actual result |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ | ------------- |